Alec Baldwin to be charged with manslaughter in set shooting

 More recently, film director Randall Miller pleaded guilty to involuntary manslaughter and criminal trespassing in the death of assistant camera operator Sarah Jones, who was hit by a train in the 2014 filming of “Midnight Rider” in rural Georgia.
 The production did not have permission to be on the train tracks, and Miller served half of a two-year sentence.

-The shooting spurred other filmmakers to minimize risks by using computer-generated imagery of gunfire rather than real weapons with blank ammunition.
+Hutchins’ death already has influenced negotiations over safety provisions in union film crew contracts with Hollywood producers.
+The shooting also spurred other filmmakers to minimize risks by using computer-generated imagery of gunfire rather than real weapons with blank ammunition.

 Associated Press writers Susan Montoya in Albuquerque, N.M, and Andrew Dalton in Los Angeles contributed to this report.